13-Peripherals

 Novation Apple-Cat II with telephone cradle - Photo credit: Product brochure

 Novation also advertised one important advantage of using the Apple-Cat II.
 A standard telephone handset could be added to the module that would be mounted on the back of the computer, and they included a type of cradle that went into the ventilation slots on the side of the Apple II.
 This made the computer look like a very large telephone, but it allowed it to really work as a standard phone if desired.
-Dialiing was done from the keyboard, using included software.
+Dialing was done from the keyboard, using included software.
 Additional programs were custom created that would allow distortion of the user’s voice while on the telephone.

 Finally, the Apple-Cat had a built-in tone generator, which was used by some programmers to create music software.
 Unfortunately , Novation never heavily promoted this feature of the Apple-Cat, or it might have been used by games to provide better sound effects.
 The hacker community made use of it to simulate many telephone network features, such as the sound of a dime, nickel, or quarter being dropped into a pay phone, or the ring sound on an American or U.K. telephone line.